oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 #### Create a new Geo-Replication Session

-A new sub tab will be added to the Volumes main tab in oVirt webadmin UI which will list all the geo-replication sessions for the selected volume.
+A new sub tab "Geo-Replication Sessions" will be added to the Volumes main tab in oVirt webadmin UI which will list all the geo-replication sessions for the selected volume.
 The below dialog captures the details and creates the geo-replication session between master and slave gluster volumes.

 ![](volume_georeplication1_new.png "volume_georeplication1_new.png")